 Prices for this year's Pixels start at £629 (UK) or $649 (US) for the smaller model, and £799 (UK) or $849 (US) for the bigger phone, and it seems probable that Google will follow the same kind of structure next year.
 If three phones do appear, one might be a little lower than that, and one a little higher.

 Having three handsets would allow Google to cover more bases as far as prices go, though it's unlikely it would go all the way up to four figures and iPhone X levels.

-There's no doubt more information will leak out over the next year - which we'll include here as we get it - and there's also no doubt that the likes of Apple and Samsung will be working hard on their handsets for 2018, so Google will have to keep improving the Pixel line if it's going to stay competitive.
+There's no doubt more information will leak out over the next few months – which we'll include here as we get it.
+Apple and Samsung have been working hard on their handsets for 2018, so Google will have to keep improving the Pixel line if it's going to stay competitive.